HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/Day-to-day work related.md

 - AWS hosting ?
   - EC2: is a VPS (Virtual Private Server) for hosting your backend, so that when you deploy the frontend from Netlify/Vercel, it'll connent to that EC2 instance to fully host your website
   - S3 bucket is a remote container for hosting static assets (like for instance when we deploy the website locally, the images are also stored locally within the same machine, now that we're deploying our website to the internet, we need some place to host those images so that the EC2 can access them)

-##### Markdown:
-- Why Electron ?
-Is there anything else besides Electron ?
-  - Build cross-platform *desktop* apps with JavaScript, HTML, and CSS (using Chromium like VSCode, MSTeam, Twitch,...)
-  - Tauri is the next big thing